ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 "response" : "accepted"
 ```

-### Device Twin Communication
+#### Device Twin Communication

 After responding to the method call, the device attempts to reboot.
 The result
-of the attempt is recorded in the reported property `"reported.microsoft.management.rebootInfo.lastRebootCmdTime"`, which
+of the attempt is recorded in the reported property `"reported.windows.rebootInfo.lastRebootCmdTime"`, which
 is JSON object with two key/value pairs defined as follows:

 <pre>
 "reported" : {
-    "microsoft" : {
-        "management" : {
+    "windows" : {
         "rebootInfo" : {
             "lastRebootCmdTime": "<i>Datetime in ISO 8601 format, UTC</i>"
             "lastRebootCmdStatus": "<i>value</i>"
-            }
         }
     }
 }